caarlos0/env/README.md

 - `encoding.TextUnmarshaler`
 - `url.URL`

-Pointers, slices and slices of pointers of those types are also supported.
+Pointers, slices and slices of pointers, and maps of those types are also supported.

 You can also use/define a [custom parser func](#custom-parser-funcs) for any other type you want.

+You can also use custom keys and values in your maps, as long as you provide a parser function for them.

 If you set the `envDefault` tag for something, this value will be used in the case of absence of it in the environment.